wfink/infinispan.playground.ickle/README.md

     After the change the full-text is working, but note that the query will only work without a cluster correctly.
     Running in a cluster might need some adjustments to the index configuration as the index need to be build different and shared.

-   You might noticed that the query with "text : '*Ickle*'" will not find any, this is related to a bug in 9.4 https://issues.jboss.org/browse/ISPN-9494